lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 /
 "Primarily, we ask these because they form the foundation.
 We need to gauge the breadth and depth​ of your technical knowledge.

-Beyond that, take Kafka for example—our clearing system is heavily reliant on​ a bespoke engine core we built on top of it.
+Beyond that, take Kafka for example—our XXX system is heavily reliant on​ a bespoke engine core we built on top of it.
 All our business logic is implemented on top of this core, so a deep understanding​ of Kafka isn't just preferable; it's essential for the role."
 /
 "First, it’s about the basics.
 We need to see your depth​ lah.

-Second, for Kafka specifically, our clearing system is built deep​ on it.
+Second, for Kafka specifically, our XXX system is built deep​ on it.
 We wrote our own engine core using Kafka, so if you don't understand Kafka well, you won't be able to handle the business code."

 I see you got some working experience with Kafka.
 Can you explain the different types of offsets in Kafka?
 Like, what are they for?
 It's perfectly fine if you can't recall the specific names right now; just describe what they do in the system, and we'll work from there.